-A short, simple, jargon-busting video that provides easy-to-understand definitions for terminology commonly used to describe cyber threats and the technology used to protect data.
+Essential cyber security knowledge, simple, jargon-busting video that provides easy-to-understand definitions for terminology commonly used to describe cyber threats and the technology and security measures used to protect data.

 With two decades of cybersecurity experience, LaCour shines a light on the underbelly of internet mischief and malice, with the intent of empowering you to be vigilant and stay safe and protected.

 James Lyne talks about the growing gap between the cybersecurity know-how of internet users and the skills and tactics of professional cyber criminals. .

 Having a computer hacked can be life altering.
 We’re often fearful of hackers and those who want to engage in identity theft.